D4isDAVID/loadscreen/README.md

 - Classic: the default style since v1.0.0;
 - Modern: a modernized layout;
-- Minimal: everything is centered and the secondary loading bar is removed.
+- Minimal: everything is condensed and centered.

 The config can switch between these 3.
 Alternatively, you may create your own CSS style and use it in the config instead.